qmachine/qmachine/docs/http-api.rst

 ~~~~~~~~

 To get unknown job descriptions, a client must request a list of their keys by
 known box and known status.
+For the example show in the table, an array

-For the second route, an array containing three avars' keys might look like
+containing three avars' keys might look like

 .. code-block:: js